Stop waiting to take a hot shower, and shower as long as you want to, with a Rheem electric tankless water heater.

 There is also a recommendation to use Teflon tape on the non-tapered pipe fittings during installation, rather than pipe dope.
 That’s, because the latter liquefies on the hot side.

-Another suggestion is to install valves on the unit to run de-scaler solution and also to filter the water before it goes to the unit.
+Another suggestion is to install valves on the Rheem tankless water heaters to run a de-scaler solution and also to filter the water before it goes to the unit.

 Rheem RTEX-08 water heaters are smaller and can be used in single applications, and maybe multi-applications.